Slavery Trafficking Statement

 Manx Telecom (MT) is the leading Telecommunications Solution provider on the Isle of Man.
 Across the Group we have over 350 employees and we are headquartered in the Isle of Man, with Synapse360 operating from the IOM and the UK.
 Our supply chain includes partnering with many of the global leaders in telecommunications industry and IT network infrastructure and top tier equipment, service providers and suppliers.
 Around 1300 suppliers form part of our supply chain with around 60 of these being key International service providers also.

-We recognise that our role as a major corporate entity on the Isle of Man goes beyond offering employees worthwhile careers, providing customers with the latest technology, and delivering increasing shareholder value to investors.
+We recognise that our role as a major corporate entity on the Isle of Man goes beyond providing customers with the latest technology and offering employees worthwhile careers.
 We understand that our operations touch the lives of nearly every person living and working on the Island and our impact as a technology provider is global, therefore, we have responsibilities to the wider community.

 All our activities stem from, and are aligned with our core values, as embodied by our brand.
 Our brand values – Enterprising, Proactive, Confident, and Trusted – inform and shape our entire approach to our activities and characterise our involvement with them.

 Our business is organised into five Isle of Man focused business units: Broadband and Data Services, Mobile, Fixed Line, Data Hosting & Managed services including the Synapse360 business on the Isle of Man and within the UK, selling into the local markets and beyond and a sixth unit, OV, operating internationally.

 Slavery and Human Trafficking Policies